This article is also available in following languages:

 access to the filament strand.

-- Print fan - cools the printed object, improves print quality.
+Print fan - cools the printed object, and improves print quality.
 Comes with RPM monitoring.

 to achieve various effects.